ZXBYNXK/Codex/README.md

 ## Step by step summary.

-// 1: Create 'Profile.js' file in the models directory, and import mongoose then initialize a <br>
+// 1: Create 'Profile.js' file in the models directory, and import mongoose then initialize a Profile schema. <br>
-// Profile schema. <br>
 &nbsp;

 // 2: In the Profile schema create a field that references an id from the User model <br>